-Old River Farms is a working farm and “outdoor classroom” owned by Cape Fear Farm Credit members Dean and Susan Lanier along with Dean’s father, Admah Lanier.
+Old River Farms is a working farm and “outdoor classroom” owned by AgCarolina Farm Credit members Dean and Susan Lanier along with Dean’s father, Admah Lanier.
 The farm consists of swine finishers on contract with Murphy Brown, a cow/calf operation and hay, and the Lanier’s have recently found a niche in the agritourism business.

 Returning to his roots

 Mr. Admah Lanier, a World War II Veteran, was discharged in 1946 and decided to go back to the farm where he grew tobacco, corn, soybeans, hay, sweet potatoes and peanuts.
 In addition to farming, he was also a mail carrier until retirement in 1981.
 In 1973, the family bought an old dairy in Pender County which became the farming headquarters.
 The farm name, Old River Farms, originated because the 600 acre farm backs up to the Old River, a run off of the lower Cape Fear River.